thoree/dviapp/README.md

     ## V8  6  0  6  6  0

-We see that families 2 and 5, with missing persons M2 and M5, do not allow for exclusions as only a sibling has been genotyped.
+We see that families 2 and 5, with missing persons M2 and M5, do not allow for exclusions as only one sibling has been genotyped.
 The corresponding columns therefore only contain 0-s.
 Furthermore, we see that the only likely candidate for M1 is V1, since for the other victims there are at least two exclusions.